In 2011, after leaving my legal career and my home in the United Kingdom to move to Spain, I wanted to embrace a more mindful lifestyle.

-At the beginning of this year, from nowhere, I changed.
+At the beginning of 2019, from nowhere, I changed.
 There was no thought or plan.
 I just did it.
 I surprised myself as the words “I’m vegan” popped out of my mouth, like the most natural thing in the world.

 By this point, I’d already given up meat.
 I told myself I could eat dairy whenever I wanted, which usually helps me to give up bad habits, but I rarely felt the need.

 My main reason for embracing a plant-based lifestyle is simple.
 It’s for the animals, first and foremost, so I can look my dog in the eye.
 I can’t call myself an animal lover as long as I continue to eat animal products.